-I came home and self-medicated with root beer, chocolate, and tylenol, so my humor is somewhat restored.
+I came home and self-medicated with root beer, chocolate, and inhaled some calming essential oils, so my humor is now somewhat restored.
 I know in a few days, it will be hilarious.
 But for now, the sugar has taken the edge off just enough for me to get it all down.
 For some reason, I deem this as a day I'll want to look back on at some point.

 Or maybe I just want to open the book to this chapter and hand it to my kids and remind them how very much I love them.